 Grasses that are grown as pasture may become weather-leached when they reach maturity, resulting in reduced digestible energy, protein, as well as soluble carbohydrates, carotene, and other minerals.
 The type of grass and location or season in which it is grown may also affect nutritional quality.
 There are two main types of grasses: cool and warm season varieties.
 The cool season grasses tend to mature at slower rates, and therefore, their overall quality also tends to deteriorate less rapidly.

-Grass hays are generally better than alfalfa because of the potential for excess protein and calcium intake; this can cause hypercalcemia and other issues in residents.
+Grass hays are generally better than alfalfa because of the potential for excess protein and calcium intake; this can cause Hypercalcemia refers to a condition where calcium levels in the blood are above normal. and other issues in residents.
 There is a debate on the provision of alfalfa to alpacas for this reason.
 However, that isn’t to say alfalfa can’t be fed at all.
 Mixing smaller amounts of alfalfa with grass hay is often fine (depending on the resident) and adding alfalfa to certain residents with additional protein requirements may be beneficial.

 There are many types of grass hays with different nutritional values.
 The crude protein levels in grass hays have a wide range.
 More mature grass hays may not have enough protein to meet the needs of residents, requiring additional sources, possibly from alfalfa.
 Additionally, the area it is grown in, what season it is harvested, whether it is a first, second, or third cutting, and whether it is a cool or warm variety of grass all impact the nutritional content.
 Cool grasses are grown in temperate regions and include timothy, orchard, and fescue.
 Overall, these have a little higher level of digestibility and crude protein.
 Warm grasses are grown in tropical and subtropical environments and include bahama, bahia, and dallis grass.